aburford/aburford.github.io/README.md

-This is the code for my personal portfolio website.
-It was made with the help of the free Galada theme.
+This is the code for my personal portfolio website:

 [aburford.github.io](https://aburford.github.io)

-<p>&copy; 2019 Crafted & Designed by <a href="https://github.com/artemsheludko">Artem Sheludko</a></p>
+Made with the help of the free Galada Theme <p>&copy; 2019 <a href="https://github.com/artemsheludko">Artem Sheludko</a></p>